kavyajeetbora/end_to_end_gee_with_python/readme.md

 <img src="https://i0.wp.com/spatialthoughts.com/wp-content/uploads/2021/06/Spatial-Thoughts-FINAL-1.png?w=400&ssl=1" height="200" style="display: block; margin: 0 auto;"/>
-This repository is a python implementation of the course: "End to End Google Earth Engine" by Spatial Thougts (Ujaval Gandhi).
+This repository is a python implementation of the course: **End to End Google Earth Engine by Spatial Thougths (Ujaval Gandhi)**.
 This course is in javascript, I have written the whole course in python and all codes can be run in google colab notebook.

 ## Course Index